Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Theory and methods

 \subsection{Numerical methods}

 To solve the coupled DNLSEs, Eqs.~(\ref{dnls2d}), we scale and rewrite the equations in the dimensionless form.
 For this we choose the characteristic length scale as the lattice constant $a=\lambda_L/2$ with $\lambda_{L}$ as the wavelength of the laser which creates the lattice potential.
-Similarly, the recoil energy $E_R = \hbar^2k_L^2/2m$ with $k_L=2\pi/\lambda_L$ is chosen as the energy scale of the system.
-We use fourth order Runge-Kutta method to solve these equations for zero as well as finite temperatures.
-To start the iterative steps to solve the equations an appropriate initial guess value of $c_{\xi}$ and $d_{\xi}$ are chosen.
-For the present work we chose the values corresponding to the side-by-side profile as it gives quasiparticle excitation energies which are real, and not complex.
-This is important as this shows that the solution we obtain is a stable one, and not metastable.
-The stationary ground-state wave-function of the TBEC is obtained through imaginary time propagation.
+Similarly, the recoil energy $E_R = \hbar^2k_L^2/2m$ with $m$ is the atomic mass of the species and $k_L=2\pi/\lambda_L$ is chosen as the energy scale of the system.
+We use fourth-order Runge-Kutta method to solve these equations for zero as well as finite temperatures.
+To initiate the iterative steps to solve the equations an appropriate initial guess value of $c_{\xi}$ and $d_{\xi}$ are chosen.
+For the present work we chose the values corresponding to the side-by-side profile as it gives quasiparticle energies which are real and not complex.
+This is important as this shows that the solution we obtain is a stable one, and not a metastable one.
+The stationary ground-state wave-function of the TBEC is obtained through imaginary-time propagation.
 In the tight-binding limit, the width of the orthonormalized Gaussian basis functions localized at each lattice site is $0.3a$.
-Furthermore, to study the quasiparticle excitation spectrum, we cast Eqs.~(\ref{hfb_eq_2sp}) as matrix eigenvalue equations and diagonalize the matrix using the routine ZGEEV from the LAPACK library~\cite{anderson_99}.
+Furthermore, to study the quasiparticle excitation spectrum, we cast Eqs.~(\ref{hfb_eq_2sp}) as matrix eigenvalue equation, and diagonalize the matrix using the routine ZGEEV from the LAPACK library~\cite{anderson_99}.
 For finite temperature computations, to take into account the thermal fluctuations, we solve the coupled equations Eqs.~(\ref{dnls2d}) and Eqs.~(\ref{hfb_eq_2sp}) self-consistently.
 The solution of the DNLSEs is iterated until it satisfies the convergence criteria in terms of the number of condensate and noncondensate atoms.
 In general, the convergence is not smooth, and most of the time we encounter severe oscillations in the number of atoms.
-To remedy these oscillations by damping, we use a successive over- (under-) relaxation technique while updating the condensate (noncondensate) atoms.
-The new solutions after an iteration cycle (IC) are
+To remedy these oscillations and attain convergence, we damp the solution using the successive over- (under-) relaxation technique while updating the condensate (noncondensate) atoms.
+Thus, the new solutions after an iteration cycle (IC) are